What is Opportunity Employment?

 Many common hiring practices can act as barriers for Opportunity Talent and limit your candidate pool.
 Taking steps to remove bias and focus on skills over credentials in your job postings, applications, and interview processes can help prevent missing out on Opportunity Talent who may be right for the job.

 Retention & Advancement

 Ensuring all employees have access to a living wage and benefits – from healthcare coverage to transportation assistance – is critical to becoming a strong Opportunity Employer.
 It is also a powerful way to improve retention and employee satisfaction, especially among frontline employees.

 Systems That Support On-The-Job Success and Ongoing Professional Development

 The support an entry-level or frontline employee receives can make or break a work experience.
 Building systems for effective onboarding and development can help employees reach their full potential and create pipelines for other roles at your company.

-Opportunity Talent are individuals from traditionally untapped talent pools – such as Opportunity Youth (16-24 year olds who are neither in school nor working), individuals with disabilities, veterans, formerly incarcerated individuals – who seek economic stability through employment, and are disproportionately Black, Indigenous, and people of color.
+Opportunity Talent are individuals from traditionally untapped talent pools – such as Opportunity Youth (16-24 year olds who are neither in school nor working), individuals with disabilities, veterans, DREAMers, and formerly incarcerated individuals – who seek economic stability through employment, and are disproportionately Black, Indigenous, and people of color.